maryamtahhan/notes/Submariner/markdown/SubmarinerIPinIP.md

  ✓ Showing versions
 ```

+Connect to the gateway pod in each cluster and run the following configurations:
+> **_NOTE:_** You will need to update the IP addresses based on what was deployed in your environment.

 ### Cluster 1 config

 > **_NOTE:_** src in the configurations below is set to the weave CNI address